courtois-neuromod/cneuromod_extract_tseries/docs/running.rst

 ``<data_dir>/<dset_name>.fmriprep``

 By default, ``<data_dir>`` corresponds to ``cneuromod_extract_tseries/data``.
-This default can be overriden at the command line to match another dataset location.
+This default can be overriden at the command line to match another dataset location, like this.

-E.g.,
 ::
     python run.py dataset=movie10 data_dir=/home/user/project/my_data_dir parcellation=mist444